• Skip to primary navigation

 Instructions

-• Preheat oven to 375 F. Line baking sheets with parchment paper.
+• When ready to bake, preheat oven to 350 F. Line a rimmed baking sheet with parchment paper.

 Reader Interactions